 The following standards may be applicable:

-(c) ISO/SAE 21434 describes steps to make conclusions for the architecture. “[WP-15-03] Threat scenarios” documents the potential threats to the storage and execution of aftermarket software, services, application or data.
-In “[WP-09-06] Cybersecurity concept” the appropriate and proportionate measures are being described.
+(c) ISO/SAE 21434:2021 describes steps to make conclusions for the architecture. “[WP-15-03] Threat scenarios” documents the potential threats to the storage and execution of aftermarket software, services, application or data.
+In “[WP-09-06] Cybersecurity concept” the appropriate and proportionate measures are described.

+(d) ISO PAS 5112.

 The following could be used to evidence this requirement:

-(d) A description of the dedicated environment;
+(e) A description of the dedicated environment;

-(e) What security measures are implemented, including information on how they work;
+(f) What security measures are implemented, including information on how they work;

-(f) Information on any security measures should permit the Approval Authority/Technical Service to both be assured that they do what the manufacturer intends and that vehicles in production will use the same measure as presented to the Approval Authority/Technical Service for the vehicle type.
+(g) Information on any security measures should permit the Approval Authority/Technical Service to both be assured that they do what the manufacturer intends and that vehicles in production will use the same measure as presented to the Approval Authority/Technical Service for the vehicle type.
 Confidentiality of specifics and how these are handled should be agreed and recorded;

-(g) Annex 5 of the cyber security Regulation shall be referred to.
+(h) Annex 5 of the cyber security Regulation shall be referred to.

 AD.
 Paragraph 7.3.6.